AI Agents for Trades Customer Communication (2026) featured image

 The problem with being a tradesperson is that your phone goes off when you are halfway up a ladder or under a sink.
 You miss a call.
 You tell yourself you will ring back.
 You forget.
 By the time you remember, the customer has already booked someone else.

 This is not a willpower problem.
 It is a structural one.
 The nature of trade work means your hands and attention are occupied at exactly the moment customers want to reach you.
 The hours when work is quiet, early morning and late evening, are exactly the hours when homeowners are searching for a plumber or electrician.
+Our guide to building an AI-powered lead response system covers the technical setup for catching those out-of-hours enquiries.

 One contractor on Reddit put it bluntly: "If I don't get an answer or call back within 15 mins I've already called 2-3 competitors and am talking with them already."
 That is the window you have.
 Fifteen minutes.
 An AI agent working through WhatsApp closes that window completely.